awslabs/duvet/design/duplicates/decisions.md

 `implementation` annotation carrying the same quote on the same line.

-**Decision:** Two annotations with the same claim and the same resolved target FAIL the duplicates check unconditionally, regardless of cap and **regardless of type**.
-The rule is
-overdetermined:
+### Option A: Same-type pairs only

+Extend today's classification, which compares each type against itself.

+- Pro: no new classification machinery.
-1. **Indistinguishability.** Binding is a function of the resolved target, so the two annotations' witness sets are identical by construction.
-No evidence that could ever arrive can tell them apart.
-This argument never mentions types; restricting the rule to same-type pairs would be an accident of the current classification, not a decision.
+- Con: the argument for failing stacked copies — **indistinguishability** — never mentions types.
+Binding is a function of the resolved target, so two annotations at one target have identical witness sets by construction, whatever their types.
+Restricting to same-type would be an accident of the current implementation wearing a decision's clothes.
-2. **Co-located claim forms are incoherent.** "This artifact tests R" ∧ "this artifact implements R" at one position is the definition of an `implication` spelled out in two annotations;
-   "we don't do R" ∧ anything-else-about-R is a contradiction wherever it sits.
+- Con: the cross-type stack is independently incoherent.
+"This artifact tests R" ∧ "this artifact implements R" at one position is the definition of an `implication` spelled out in two annotations; "we don't do R" ∧ anything-else-about-R is a contradiction wherever it sits.

+### Option B: Fail for every type pair

+Two annotations with the same claim and the same resolved target FAIL unconditionally, regardless of cap and regardless of type.

+### Decision: Option B

 **Consequences:** The failure message is keyed to the pair —
 same-type: "collapse to one"; `test`+`implementation`: "did you